Utah State vs. New Mexico NCAA Football Odds, Plays and Insights | November 26, 2021

 New Mexico Stats and Trends

-- The Lobos have been underdogs by 15.5 points or more five times this season and covered the spread once.

-- New Mexico's games this season have eclipsed the over/under three times in 10 opportunities (30%).
+- New Mexico's games this season have gone over the total in three out of 10 opportunities (30%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.